How to be a scientist

 But don't think for a moment that science and technology is something locked away in museums—it's all around us, all the time.
 There are lots of ordinary-looking places that have fascinating connections to the inventions and discoveries that shaped our world.
 Want to know more?
-Check out John Graham-Cumming's brilliant book and website called The Geek Atlas.
+Check out John Graham-Cumming's brilliant book called The Geek Atlas.

 Photo: The Geek Atlas: At last, a travel book for people who love science and technology!